enkidevs/curriculum/javascript/javascript-playground-questions/js-even-or-odd/js-even-or-odd.md

     // 👋 Welcome to the JavaScript coding playground.

     // Example outputs:
-    // Zeus has 31 spheres
+    // It is even
-    // Zeus has an odd number of spheres
+    // There is an odd number of spheres

     // Type your code here: